wolfSSL/wolfssl/IDE/STM32Cube/README.md

 ## Configuration

-The settings for the wolfSTM32 project are located in `<wolfssl-root>/IDE/STM32Cube/wolfSSL.wolfSSL_conf.h`.
+The settings for the wolfSSL CubeMX pack are in the generated `wolfSSL.wolfSSL_conf.h` file.
+An example of this is located in `IDE/STM32Cube/wolfSSL_conf.h` (renamed to avoid possible conflicts with generated file).

+The template used for generation is `IDE/STM32Cube/default_conf.ftl` which can be updated at `STM32Cube/Repository/Packs/wolfSSL/wolfSSL/[Version]/CubeMX/templates/default_conf.ftl`.

 The section for "Hardware platform" may need to be adjusted depending on your processor and board:

+* To enable STM32F1 support define `WOLFSSL_STM32F1`.
 * To enable STM32F2 support define `WOLFSSL_STM32F2`.
 * To enable STM32F4 support define `WOLFSSL_STM32F4`.
 * To enable STM32F7 support define `WOLFSSL_STM32F7`.